-People with the Omicron strain are 50-70% less likely to be hospitalised according a study by the UK Health Security Agency.
-(Credit: Getty)
+People are 50-70% less likely to be hospitalised with Omicron compared to previous strains of Covid-19, according to new evidence by the UK Health Security Agency (UKHSA).

 The UKHSA released its findings after similar promising data was published in a joint study by Edinburgh University, Strathclyde University and Public Health Scotland.

 The early evidence compiled by the UKHSA has shown promising data on the Omicron variant.

 According to the report, those infected with the strain are around 31%-45% less likely to go to A&E with Covid-19 related-illness.

 It also crucially showed that those infected are 50%-70% less likely to be admitted to hospital.

 Dr Jenny Harries, chief executive of the UKHSA, said: “Our latest analysis shows an encouraging early signal that people who contract the Omicron variant may be at a relatively lower risk of hospitalisation than those who contract other variants.”